tracim/tracim/doc/backend_specific/setting.md

 This will send a test email to the provided email address (here: myemailadress@mydomain.local) with the same parameters as tracim config.

+If you have set `setting email.notification.activated` to True, you need to add the cron task that will send the summary mail daily

+    echo "0 0 * * * tracimcli periodic send-summary-mails --since 24" > /etc/cron.d/cron_task_tracim_send_summary_mails

 ### Configuring Invitations in Spaces